Clarithromycin for infection

 Available as | Tablets, ,modified-release tablets and oral liquid medicine |

-Clarithromycin is prescribed to treat bacterial infections such as respiratory infections, ear infections and skin infections.
-It can be taken by adults and children.
-It works by stopping the bacteria causing the infection from multiplying.
+Clarithromycin is a type of antibiotic used to treat bacterial infections such as respiratory infections, ear infections and skin infections.

 Clarithromycin is also given to get rid of Helicobacter pylori.
 This is the bacterium believed to cause stomach ulcers.
 If you are prescribed it for this reason, you will also be prescribed other medicines to take alongside it.